LethalCompanyCommunity/ModdingWiki/docs/dev/apis/csync.md

 ## Overview
 - [Usage Guide](/dev/apis/csync/usage-guide) - The guide/tutorial to using this library.
+- [Migrating to v2](/dev/apis/csync/v2-migration) - How to update from v1 to v2.
-- [Troubleshooting](/dev/apis/csync/troubleshooting) - Common issues and their solutions.
+- [Troubleshooting](/dev/apis/csync/outdated/troubleshooting) - Common issues and their solutions.
+(Pre v2)